Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Main characterization

-One might think that acts that satisfy the condition in \eqref{eq:def_ps_mix} do not always exist.
-However, we can ensure the existence of pseudo-mixed acts in our model using Lyapunov's convexity theorem.
+One might doubt that acts that satisfy the condition in \eqref{eq:def_ps_mix} always exist.
+However, using Lyapunov's convexity theorem, we can ensure the existence of pseudo-mixed acts in our model. \footnote{We thank an anonymous referee for suggesting the current statement of Proposition~\ref{prop:pmact} and its proof.}